 Further investment into our sustainable estate has recently seen the addition of our new bus hub to the Talbot campus.
 The six-bay bus facility offers UNIBUS passengers a high-quality purpose-built facility for their journeys to and from the Talbot campus.
 The canopy shelter is made from solar glass and is generating electricity for us to use on campus.
 Read more about our bus hub.

 How to get involved

 You can find out more information on the SUBU Volunteering pages where current opportunities are listed.
-You should also look out for the annual Green Week event in February.
-The Sustainability Action Hub and the Conservation Rangers run lots of biodiversity campaigns themselves and are always looking for keen volunteers.
-Find out what the Sustainability Action Hub is up to on their Facebook page.
+You should also look out for the annual Green Week event in March.
+Campus Collective and the Wildlife Conservation Society run lots of biodiversity campaigns themselves and are always looking for keen volunteers.

 Student experience is always in mind when designing spaces at BU, and these spaces are for all BU students to enjoy.
 We provide guided tours of our estate to inform staff and students about the new technologies used to power our buildings and help reduce our energy and water use.
 To find out more about a tour, please email firstname.lastname@example.org.

 BU has a Biodiversity Policy (pdf 183kb) and Action Plan designed to improve the quality of habitats for wildlife on campus.
 The Biodiversity Group is tasked with implementing the policy and action plan, and students are represented in the group.
 Our grounds maintenance contractor carries out the work which is influenced by this group.

 BU is proud of the sustainability credentials of the two new buildings on its Talbot Campus.
 Both include a range of low or zero carbon technologies to minimise energy and water use and provide excellent conditions to support academic endeavours.
 The Sustainable Construction Policy (pdf 181kb) outlines BU’s commitments to continuing to invest in a more sustainable estate.